Lercher/CocoR/CocoRCore/Readme.md

 and it's compilers, please use e.g. the version contained in the `CSharp` folder.

+## Planned changes to the standard version

+The main intention is, to enable Coco/R to play well in a .Net core ecosystem and to allow multiple different parsers to live efficently in the same compile unit, scanning strings *and* streams.
+And maybe even have a way to dynamicly produce the code for a parser and compile it on the fly within the Roslyn compiler architecture.

+* Getting rid of non-generic collections such as ArrayList
+* Putting common *.frame classes in a seperate source file
+* Refactoring the scanner to accept `IEnumerable<char>` in addition to `Stream`
+* Factoring out Scanner code to a common base class
+* Factoring out Parser code to a common base class
+* Getting rid of huge *.frame files without loosing the flexibility, they provide
+* Getting the compiler compiler itself as a linkable component instead of an executable alone

 ## Build on the command line

 Change to this directory and then: